allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 }
 ```

-To more complex like this one where under the same query we ask for 10k another extra object data source
+After few new features in can end up more complex like this one.
+Under the same query we ask for 10k another extra object data source
-we can imagine that previous dashboard p95 don’t have any value because it’s will be perfectly normal that
+we can imagine that previous dashboard p95 doesn't have any value because it will be perfectly normal that the
-time of compute increase during ask for extra data (here pagination play role)
+time of computation increases during ask for extra data (here pagination play role)

 ```graphql
 query {